toggledbits/PluginTools/README.md

    * Description: The name of your plugin
    * UPnP Device Filename: `D_xxxx1.xml` (use the filename you assigned when renaming the files)
    * UPnP Implementation Filename: `I_xxxx1.xml` (use the filename you assigned when renaming the files)
-   **Check, check and double-check your filenames for correctness.** If you blow it, you could put your Vera in an endless reload Luup!
+   **Check, check and double-check these filenames for correctness.** If you blow it, you could put your Vera in an endless reload Luup!
 1. Go to *Apps > Develop apps > Test Luup code (Lua)* and enter and run: `luup.reload()`
 1. Hard refresh your browser [How?](https://www.getfilecloud.com/blog/2015/03/tech-tip-how-to-do-hard-refresh-in-browsers/)